36 Leverage Trading Tips to Protect Your Capital

 The mobile app is good for checking your account balance, performance analytics, checking for chart patterns, reading news, and on some occasions closing and opening positions if you are in a hurry.

-Unless you are in desperate need to close a position that has gotten out of hand I strongly recommend you not to trade from your mobile phone.
-No trade is so important that it can’t wait until later!
+Unless there is a desperate need to close a position that has gotten out of hand, trading from a mobile phone should be avoided.
+No trade is so important that it can’t wait until later.

 For example, a big parking lot is a good way to start driving your car safely without running the risk of crashing into something.

-The same goes for your investments, you should always start out with a demo account until you have properly learned the terminal you use.
+The same goes for your investments, starting with a demo account until you have properly learned the terminal you use.

 The only thing that a demo account will not teach you is how to deal with emotions.
 Since you can’t lose anything there are no emotions in the game.
 However, this comes later and that’s another chapter in your career as a trader.